aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 ### VASP Files (CHGCAR, AECCAR0, AECCAR2, CHG, ELFCAR)

 VASP fields can come in two varieties.
-The `CHGCAR` and `AECCAR*` files give grid values in a higher precision and multiplied by the cell volume.
+The `CHGCAR`, `CHG`, and `AECCAR*` files give grid values in a higher precision and multiplied by the cell volume.
 These files can be read directly with LOAD.
-The other format is the `CHG`, that is also used for the `ELFCAR` (containing the values of the ELF function).
-In this case, the grid values are given with less precision and they may or may not be multiplied by the cell volume (depending on the VASP version).
+The other format is the `ELFCAR` (containing the values of the ELF function).
+In this case, the grid values are not be multiplied by the cell volume.
 Both can be loaded with:
 ~~~
-LOAD CHG
+LOAD CHGCAR
 LOAD ELFCAR
 ~~~
-If you have a file in this format that does not conform to those names, you can use either the VASP (`CHGCAR`, `AECCAR*`) or the VASPCHG (`CHG`,`ELFCAR`) keyword to force using one of the two formats:
+If you have a file in this format that does not conform to those names, you can use either the VASP (`CHGCAR`, `AECCAR*`) or the VASPNOV (`ELFCAR`) keyword to force using one of the two formats:
 ~~~
 LOAD VASP STRANGE_CHG_FILE_NAME.elfcar
-LOAD VASPCHG STRANGE_CHG_FILE_NAME.chgcar
+LOAD VASPNOV STRANGE_CHG_FILE_NAME.chgcar
 ~~~
 The `CHGCAR` files are relatively safe to use, but `CHG`s data points may or may not be multiplied by the unit cell volume, and if you use